thanasibakis/gcdyn-analyses/README.md

 # Bayesian inference of antibody evolutionary dynamics

-Accompanies the paper, *Bayesian inference of antibody evolutionary dynamics using multitype branching processes*.
+A collection of analyses for the paper, *Bayesian inference of antibody evolutionary dynamics using multitype branching processes*.

+There is also an accompanying software package which implements the branching process itself, at [thanasibakis/gcdyn.jl](https://github.com/thanasibakis/gcdyn.jl).

 ## Getting started